luckbuck0/public-guess-who/README.md

 ![example.gif](example.gif)

-## Hard Mode
+## Stretch Goals

-When the player clicks on the correct person, add a visual cue that indicates that they picked the correct person.
+- When the player clicks on the correct person, add a visual cue that indicates that they picked the correct person.
 Then change it back after 2 seconds and resume the game.
 You'll need to use the [built in `setTimeout()`](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/setTimeout) function for the timing.
 This function waits a given amount of time and then calls a function you specify.

-## Stretch Goals

 - Add some jQuery effects, animations and styling to your game!
 There are quite a few built in.
 [See the Docs!](https://api.jquery.com/category/effects/)
 - Randomize the array of images before displaying them on the page to make the game more challenging.